hirdyasharma/ISEC6000-SecureDevOps/README.md

 3. Version Control
    - Committed the configuration changes to the forked repository and tagged the commit as `isec6000-assignment1`.

- Screenshots

-Screenshots of Docker Compose files and deployment status are included for reference.

  Task 3: Implementing Security Measures